AerialRobotics-IITK/Image_Processing/README.md

-#### Camera Calibration , How its done?
+#### Camera Calibration , The installation process?

-# Installing and Calibrating camrea to get Camera Matrix
+## Installing and Calibrating camrea to get Camera Matrix

 ### Source